Italian Easter Bread (Pane di Pasqua)

 Adding salt and butter to dough.

 11-14.
-Scrape down the sides of the bowl.
+Scrape down the sides of the mixing bowl.
 The dough is ready when it’s smooth and stretchy and can be gathered together and picked up in one piece.
 The dough will remain sticky.

 Place the dough in a large oiled bowl and cover it with plastic wrap.
 Allow the dough to rise for 60 minutes in a warm place.